+Firing resumed on the morning of the 20th.
+Many local volunteers had joined Price’s Missourians, write “only such provisions as they could pick up on the roadside as they moved along.”
+But they were still better off than Mulligan’s Federals, who were running out of ammunition and growing increasingly thirsty.
 Firing stopped when one of Mulligan’s officers raised a white flag.
 Price sent a party to ask why the firing had stopped.
 Mulligan, who had not been consulted before his subordinate offered to surrender, replied, “General, I hardly know, unless you have surrendered.”
-Price ordered the attack to resume, and as the Missourians and their hemp bales drew closer, Federal troops began waving white flags of their own.
+Price ordered the attack to resume, and the Missourians and their hemp bales drew closer.

-Mulligan called a meeting of his officers.
-The Federals were not only out of water, but their food and ammunition supply was running dangerously low.
+While Mulligan was still determined to hold out, it was soon “evident that the fight must soon cease.”
+White flags started rising from the Federal work, and Mulligan called a meeting of his officers.
+The Federals were out of water, cut off from the town wells and the Missouri River, which had also been their only escape route.
+Food and ammunition were also dangerously low.
 Convinced that Fremont would not help them, the subordinates voted to surrender.
 Mulligan finally agreed.

 Exiled pro-secession Missouri Governor Claiborne F. Jackson, who was with Price’s State Guards, delivered a speech to the prisoners admonishing them for invading Missouri and, noting that many of them were from Illinois, he said that “when Missouri needed troops from Illinois, she would ask for them.”
 Jackson then announced that they were free to go home.
 Only Mulligan and his wife stayed with Price as prisoners, where they were treated as respected guests.

-The Missourians captured 3,441 Federals, 750 horses, 100 wagons, 3,000 muskets, and all seven artillery pieces.
-They seized $100,000 worth of commissary stores, and other property desperately needed by the growing number of Missourians volunteering to expel the Federals from their state.
+The Missourians captured 3,441 Federals, 750 horses, 100 wagons, 3,000 muskets, and all seven guns.
+They seized $100,000 worth of commissary stores and other property desperately needed by the growing number of Missourians volunteering to expel the Federals from their state.
 They also recovered the state seal and about $900,000 of the stolen money from the town banks.
 Federals sustained 159 casualties while the Confederates lost 97 (25 killed, 72 wounded).
 Price reported:

 “This victory has demonstrated the fitness of our citizen soldiery for the tedious operations of a siege, as well as for a dashing charge.
 They lay for 52 hours in the open air, without tents or covering, regardless of the sun and rain, and in the very presence of a watchful and desperate foe, manfully repelling every assault and patiently awaiting my orders to storm the fortifications.
 No general ever commanded a braver or better army.
 It is composed of the best blood and bravest men of Missouri.”